 FRANCES READ - COUNSELLING & PSYCHOTHERAPY

-I am a fully qualified and BACP-registered therapist based in Old Street.
-I offer one-to-one short or long term counselling and psychotherapy to adults.
+I am a fully qualified and BACP-registered therapist based in Hastings, East Sussex.
+I offer one-to-one short or long-term counselling and psychotherapy to adults via online video counselling.

 Therapy may be able to help if you are:

 Trying to make sense of who you are

 In need of a supportive space to explore your feelings

 Experiencing painful memories which you want to understand

 Wanting to make changes but finding yourself getting stuck